 Out of Hours

-For urgent medical advice and treatment whilst the practice is closed, please call 111 or check out our Out of Hours Information booklet Click here for all the information on other Services That May be Able to Help.
+For medical advice and treatment whilst the practice is closed, please call 111 or check out our Out of Hours Information booklet Click here for all the information on other Services That May be Able to Help.

 Call 111 for any medical needs while we are closed.

 Specially trained nurses can give information and advice on the telephone.
 Information is also available on local dentists and pharmacists.

 NHS Urgent Care Centres offer fast and convenient access to local NHS advice, information and treatment.

 The Nottingham NHS Urgent Care Centre is based at Seaton House, London Road, Nottingham NG2 4LA.
 This is located next to the BBC at the London Road Island.
 Their telephone number is Tel: 0115 883 8500

 The Urgent Care Centre is open every day of the year including weekends and bank holidays between 7am and 9pm and you don't need an appointment, just walk in.

 The Urgent Care Centre provides access to assessment and treatment if you need help with an urgent health problem.